SumiSastri/dev-blogs/docs/data-structures-algorithms/part6-insert-delete-algorithms.md

          / \
         20 43

-  - Case 3: Delete node with 2 children - replace with inorder successor delete 31
+  - _Case 3A: Delete node with 2 children_ - replace with inorder successor delete 31

          51
        /    \
       12      64
       /  \       \
     9   16       82
          \
          43
         /
       20

-- Case 4: Delete node with 2 children - replace with inorder predecessor delete 31
+- _Case 3B: Delete node with 2 children_ - replace with inorder predecessor delete 31

            51
          /    \
       12      64
       /  \       \
     9   16       82
          \
          20
             \